5-621234/Customer-Management/README.md

 2) You need MYSQL workbench in your system so that you can use MYSQL.
 3) Create a schema in the MYSQL workbench and mention the name and other things (username and password) in pom.xml file.
 4) You can use the POSTMAN tool to test the controller APIs.
-5) Create a Spring Starter project and then create the code according to the customer management folder of this repository.
+5) Create a new Spring Starter project and then create the code according to customer management folder of this repository.

 # Frontend
 1) For frontend part , cerate a react app in the vscodes.